 Temiloluwa Olaniyan is a diplomatic individual who has interest in child and teens development with an impressive competence level of relationship management.
 A child advocate, particular about children care and teenage self- esteem A graduate of Linguistics and Nigerian Languages from the university of Ilorin, Ilorin, Kwara state.

-Ogunsakin Babajide is a trained Monitoring and Evaluation specialist from Philanthropy University, Oakland California, USA, a trained Project Manager from The International Business Training Institute, and I also have a Certiport (Microsoft) Certificate to prove my experience using Microsoft Analytics Tools.
-I have a Bachelor’s Degree in Philosophy (2013) and a Master’s Degree in International Relations and Diplomacy both from the University of Abuja (2019) as well as Understanding EU-Russia Relations: Foreign Policy Actors, Institutions and Policy-Making from the University of Tartu, Estonia.
-I am proficient at the use of English Language for both oral and written purposes.
-I also have a workable knowledge of French Language backed up by a DELF A2 certification I have been successfully trained in the act of report writing and the act of Negotiation.
-I have also undergone Workplace Security Training (BSafe) by the United Nations Department of Safety and Security.
+Ogunsakin Babajide is currently the M&E Officer at Child and Youth Protection Foundation.
+He has been in the development world since 2017.
+He is a trained Monitoring and Evaluation specialist from Philanthropy University, Oakland California, USA, a trained Project Manager from The International Business Training Institute, and he also has a Certiport (Microsoft) Certificate to prove his expertise using Microsoft Analytics Tools.
+He has a Bachelor’s Degree in Philosophy (2013) and a Master’s Degree in International Relations and Diplomacy both from the University of Abuja (2019) as well as Understanding EU-Russia Relations: Foreign Policy Actors, Institutions and Policy-Making from the University of Tartu, Estonia.
+He is proficient at the use of English Language for both oral and written purposes and also has a workable knowledge of French Language backed up by a DELF A2 certification.
+He has been successfully trained in the act of report writing and the act of Negotiation.
+He has also undergone Workplace Security Training (BSafe) by the United Nations Department of Safety and Security.

 Mercy Olorunfemi is a business strategist and program manager with a passion for child and youth empowerment and entrepreneurship development in Africa, with a 2+ years of experience in the non-profit and technology sector.
 Her zeal for solving Nigeria's unemployment challenge and building sustainable youth-led businesses and inclusive communities led to her involvement as a project manager and youth coach for the Next Economy Nigeria, the Dutch Government-funded Local Employment for Development in Africa (LEAD) program, building the capacity of 400 youth, young girls and women in employ-ability, entrepreneurial skills and financial literacy through the project in Abuja, Nigeria in less than two years A business developer, communications specialist and mentor, Mercy supports the growth of several businesses including startups in Nigeria